JakobLS/CancerSEEK/README.md

 ## Results

-Considerable improvements have been achieved through the steps applied in the experiment.
-With only some basic parameter tuning the performance was boosted considerable compared with the results obtained in the study. **Specificity is reaching roughly the same levels at around 99% while sensitivity is boosted to an impressive 81%.
-That's an 11 percentage point increase compared to the study!** Or 16 percent!
+Considerable improvements have been achieved on some key cancer types. **Specificity reached roughly the same levels as in the study at above 99% while sensitivity has been boosted for Breast cancer with 100% (to 69%), Colorectum with 31% (to 85%) and Pancreas 21% (to 85%).

 ### Future work

 Experimenting with other pre-processing steps, data cleaning, data transformation, feature engineering, feature selection, model parameter tuning as well as with more complex models migth improve the results even more.
 Feature selection might be the first step to try out as decreasing the number of features might decrease the price of the test, meaning more patients can be screened.

+**NOTE:** After consulting with the company they are now focusing on other approaches to detect the location of the tumor.